zammad/zammad-documentation/admin/console/other-useful-commands.rst

    ``rake zammad:email_parser:failed_email:import path/to/your/email.eml``
    to apply your changes from the file to the database.
 You can also pass the entire folder as argument, so all ``.eml`` files in it will we imported and reprocessed.
-If the reprocessing of the mail was successful, the file(s) will be deleted, and the empty folder removed.
+If the reprocessing of the email was successful, the file(s) will be deleted, and the empty folder removed.

    .. hint::